Lyndon House is now open for Assisted Living at Episcopal Church Home

 Different care levels at ECH

-Personal Care, offered at Lyndon House, also is known as assisted living in some states.
-Personal Care can help older adults maintain their independence longer.
-Also offered on the camps is Personal Care Memory Care for residents who have cognitive loss and require personal care services.
+Assisted Living, offered at Lyndon House can help older adults maintain their independence longer.
+Also offered on the campus of Episcopal Church Home is Assisted Living Memory Care for residents who have cognitive loss and require assisted living services.

 Lyndon House begins welcoming new residents in January 2023